Start a conversation. Try saying...

 Game 2

 This game covers browser history and private browsing — topics that may be especially sensitive for young people in refuge settings, where device monitoring by an abusive adult may be a real concern.
-Handle with care.
-Validate that wanting privacy is normal and healthy.

 Start a conversation.
 Try saying...